Gunagulla Organic Garden

 73 Rainbow Trout in a buried 4500 litre fish tank (holding a bit over 4000l on average) were harvested in mid Dec 2013.
 The largest of them was 686g, pictured below, and average weight was 432g.
 There are currently probably less than 40 (very hard to count) Murray Cod in the system, after quite a few died as they were apparently not trained to eat pellets when delivered in January, and there has been a steady decrease in numbers of small fish as they are eaten by larger ones.
 For a long time they were fed on a diet consisting of Blood Worms or a mix of Ox heart and crushed pellets.
 As the water temperature warmed, they ate semi-sinking pellets in small quantities, although occasionally some uneaten pellets had to be scooped out of the sump tank.
 They love earth worms and maggots, and get them occasionally, and their main diet is now ox heart pieces.
-It seems they need a water temperature of almost 20C before they will eat much, and after 11 months in the system some are tame enough to brush against my hand when I feed them bloodworms.
-The range in size as of mid January 2015 is (estimated to be) about 14cm to over 24cm.
+It seems they need a water temperature of almost 20C before they will eat much, and after 11 months in the system some were tame enough to brush against my hand when I fed them bloodworms.
+The range in size as of early March 2015 is (estimated to be) about 18cm to 28cm.

 The system has a ~2000 litre sump tank (background, under cover), with 9 * 500 litre grow beds, currently planted with silverbeet, parsley, celery, garlic, beans, asparagas, coriander, Peruvian ground apple, beetroot, spring onions, chives, tomatoes (160kg picked between xmas 2013 and 17th July 2014 from 8 plants), strawberries, capsicum, Egyptian walking onion (aka tree onion), blueberries, and a dwarf banana (no bananas yet).